1. When to use WebSocket vs REST

 API_KEY = "YOUR_API_KEY"

-URL = f"wss://app.sahmk.sa/ws/v1/stocks/?api_key={API_KEY}"
+URL = f"wss://api.sahmk.sa/ws/v1/stocks/?api_key={API_KEY}"

 SYMBOLS = ["2222", "1120"]